 CBP Agriculture Specialists Intercept Destructive Beetle Larvae

-CBP agriculture specialists discovered the larvae in a commercial shipment manifested as welding wire from China.
-CBP submitted the specimen to the United States Department of Agriculture regional laboratory for testing and identification.
-On May 21, the USDA entomologist identified the pest as Trogoderma granarium Everts (Khapra Beetle).
+The shipment was a person-to-person shipment manifested as clothes and gifts.
+The specimen was submitted to the United States Department of Agriculture (USDA) regional laboratory for testing.
+On September 21, 2012, the USDA entomologist identified the pest as Trogoderma granarium Everts (Khapra Beetle).
 The whole shipment will be seized and destroyed to prevent infestation of the pest.

-“The Khapra beetle is a dangerous pest to American agriculture,” said CBP Area Port Director Jason Schmelz.
-“This discovery is an excellent example of how dedicated our agriculture specialists are in protecting our nation’s crops and natural resources.”
+"The Khapra beetle is a dangerous pest to American agriculture," said CBP Area Port Director Mary Delaquis.
+"This discovery is an excellent example of how dedicated our agriculture specialists are in protecting our nation's crops and food supply.

-The Khapra beetle is an extremely serious threat to stored grain and other stored products.
-This pest has been discovered in a variety of locations that are not obvious food sources such as burlap bags, corrugated boxes and in animal hides.
-Native to India, the Khapra beetle has spread to other countries in Africa, the Middle East, the Near East, pockets of Europe and Eastern Asia.
-The Khapra beetle is considered one of the world’s most destructive pests of grain products and seeds.
+The Khapra beetle is an extremely serious pest of grain and other stored products.
+This pest may also show up in a variety of locations that are not obvious food sources such as burlap bags, corrugated boxes and animal hides.
+Native to India, Khapra beetle has spread to other countries in Africa, the Middle East, the Near East, pockets of Europe and Eastern Asia.
+The Khapra beetle is considered one of the world's most destructive pests of grain products and seeds.